CONTENTS: platonic solids; helix; tensegrity; curvature; icosahedron and viruses; quasi-crystals; close-packing etc.

 These numbers have been applied to lipid structures such as micelles and membranes.
 Micelles are formed when certain molecules such as fatty acids and their salts (soap), phospholipids etc. are added to a liquid.
 In water their long hydrophobic tails are repelled towards the centre and form a helical arrangement while polar heads surround the outside.
 The number of unit heads that can be arranged more or less evenly around the outside of a sphere may relate to quasi-crystalline packing.Ungar

-A principle of geodesic geometry is that any two points are connected over the shortest path and in 3-dimensional Euclidean space (E3) this is always a straight line.
+A principle of geodesic geometry is that any two points in 3-dimensional Euclidean space (E3) are connected in a straight line and over the shortest distance.
 However this is only one of three geometries that describe 3-D space, the others being ‘spherical’ and ‘hyperbolic’.Terrones;Bowick Curves are common in biology and can be a means of minimizing energy, with spherical geometry describing energy-minimizing surfaces such as soap bubbles, cell membranes and liquid interfaces, and curved-strut tensegrity models that are simplifications of more complex hierarchies (see definitions page).

-In the real world, curves are not continuous but made up of lots of straight lines that give the appearance of curves at a higher scale, and the icosahedron as a minimal-energy structure illustrates this; it encloses the largest volume, within a given surface area, of any regular structure apart from a sphere.
+In the real world, curves are not continuous but made up of lots of straight lines (attraction and repulsion ‘forces’ between atoms) that give the appearance of curves at a higher scale, and the high-frequency icosahedron as a minimal-energy structure illustrates this; it encloses the largest volume within a given surface area, of any regular structure apart from a sphere.
 A sphere can surround each of the regular platonic shapes so that every vertex touches its surface; each triangular face can then be divided into smaller triangles and the points of contact projected onto the surface of that sphere to form new vertexes, so although each one is still connected by a straight line, successive higher orders now get closer to the appearance of a sphere.

 From this higher perspective, the shortest distance between any two points now appears to be a curve, with the vertexes dividing the spherical surface into equal parts.
 Each polyhedral edge follows the line of one of the ‘Great Circles’, equatorial lines described on the sphere that surround all the polyhedral axes of symmetry, and the diagrams show this with an icosahedron and tetrahedron.fuller A sphere is really a 2-D curved surface (S2) embedded in a 3-D space and it is only from the mathematical perspective and convenience that we describe these lines as curved, because all ‘curves’ in biology are ultimately straight lines at some smaller scale.